Little Streets transformation

 The Little Street transformations are designed to create vibrant, fun and inviting spaces for our residents and to encourage people to come back to the city and to our businesses.
 The upgrades will use trial treatments which are low cost, quick and easy to install.
 These changes will be installed for an initial 12-month period, with a view to making them permanent if considered successful.

 We have chosen locations that are congested with high foot traffic, have a high number of shops, cafes and restaurants, and paid on-street car parking spaces that can be converted to create more room for people and local businesses.

 New 20 km/h speed limits, speed bumps, give way stencils and planter boxes were introduced in all one-way sections of Little Lonsdale Street, Little Bourke Street, Little Collins Street and Flinders Lane in September 2020.
-New graphic elements, street furniture and additional tree planter boxes will be installed between December 2020 and March 2021.
+New graphic elements, street furniture and additional tree planter boxes will be installed throughout 2021.

 The new 20 km/h speed limits and shared zones are part of an 18-month trial supported by the Victorian Government.
 Trialling the new speed limits will allow us to evaluate changes before making them permanent.
 Other changes to our little streets are designed to last around 8 to 12 months and are aligned with the long-term vision identified in the Transport Strategy 2030.
 They will be gradually replaced by a permanent footpath treatment.

 This project is being delivered by the City of Melbourne and the Victorian Government through the $100 million Melbourne City Recovery Fund.